OutSystems/docs-product/src/ref/apis/auto/lifetime-deployment-api-v2.final.md

 | 404 | Failed to retrieve the environment with key `<EnvironmentKey>` or the application with key `<ApplicationKey>`. | [Exception](#exception) |
 | 500 | Failed to download `<Type>` of an application. | [Exception](#exception) |

-### /environments/{EnvironmentKey}/applications/{ApplicationKey}/sourcecodeaccess/
+### /environments/&#123;EnvironmentKey&#125;/applications/&#123;ApplicationKey&#125;/sourcecodeaccess/

 #### POST { #post-environments-environmentkey-applications-applicationkey-sourcecodeaccess}
 ##### Description:

 Request the creation of the source code package of the application to be downloaded.
+This endpoint requires LifeTime version 11.21.1 and Platform Server 11.27.0, or higher.

 ##### Parameters